The Napa Wine Project

 Ted (grew up among Western Pennsylvania farmland) has been passionate about wine for a long time, having produced home wine for 17 consecutive years starting in graduate school while attending Stanford.
 In a prior career, he was an executive for McKinsey, spending nearly 30 years with them, in part helping to expand their global reach.
 Later he was Chairman of Robert Mondavi Winery and played a crucial role overseeing the sale of Robert Mondavi Winery to Constellation Brands Inc., in 2004.

-Long Meadow Ranch is a family owned and operated winery; Ted and Laddie’s son Christopher is also actively involved and serves as their Chief Operating Officer.
+Long Meadow Ranch is a family owned and operated winery; Ted and Laddie’s son Christopher is also actively involved and and has served as their CEO since 2023.
 Long Meadow Ranch is an extremely diversified winery; besides their wines, they are well known for cattle, poultry, horses, olive oil, fresh produce & a variety of tours and tastings.
 And the Halls are a family with a sizable vision – always planning their next moves in the valley and beyond and continuing to expand their products and business – centered around food, wine and hospitality.

 Today they own approximately 2,000 acres spread between three properties in the Napa Valley: St. Helena (see our separate review of this property posted on this website) which includes a tasting room, gardens and Farmstead Restaurant, their Rutherford Estate which includes a farmstand, a 650-acre property nestled in the Mayacamas mountains & home of their physical winery (Mayacamas Estate Winery), a ranch on site of an old dairy farm in Marin County home of their beef producing cattle (they hold a cattle auction each May) and vineyards to the north in Anderson Valley, Mendocino County where they also operate a tasting room in The Madrones next to Highway 128.